vmware-tanzu/tanzu-dev-portal/content/tv/enlightning/7/index.md

 type: tv-episode
 ---

-What is Knative Eventing?
-How does it work?
-What components are at play?
-In what ways is running an app on Knative superior to running it directly on Kubernetes?
-Join in the conversation as host Whitney Lee and her guest Mauricio Salatino discuss (and draw!) the answers to these questions and more!
+Knative Eventing resources are loosely coupled, and can be developed and deployed independently of one another.
+This enables developers to use an event-driven architecture with their Kubernetes applications.
+How does it work, and what does it take to get started?
+Come hang out with Whitney and Mauricio as they discuss (and draw!) the main concepts of Knative Eventing.

 \\(^-^)/